Cloudxtreme/miscellaneous_scripts/readme.md

 ### `agit`

-(Usually aliased as `agit`).
 Perform the same git command in all subdirectores that are git repos (default depth 1 but is adjustable).
 Useful for managing many repos at once.
 There are more advanced solutions but this is just simpler

 ### `autoMD` (and `autoMD_CSS.css`)

 Markdown-previewer with auto-refresh.
 If you're on a mac, use [Marked2App](http://marked2app.com/) since it is better in just about every way possible.
 This tool is good for when you do not have a mac and/or you can not install something yourself.

-Also, pretty bad coding style! (but hey, it works)
+This was hacked together and is pretty bad coding style! (but hey, it works)

+I also like to have `alias md='autoMD --Single'` in my `.bash_profile`

 ### `cd_commands.sh`